AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine.md

 The logistic regression model will contain a vector of parameters, β.
 The model takes in a row of data x<sup>T</sup> and computes h(x<sup>T</sup>β) where h is the [Sigmoid Function](https://en.wikipedia.org/wiki/Sigmoid_function).
 Now if this values is greater than 0.5 we classify as positive, and otherwise negative.
 Going back to our terminology, different values of β represent different hypotheses.

 We can train our logistic regression model using a technique known as Gradient Descent Optimization.
-This will allow the model to learn what the underlying parameters, β, are - which we can use to make future predictions.
+This iteratively updates the parameters to provide a better explanation of the data (more of the data is classified correctly).

 ### So, how does Rust help with Machine Learning?